Josh Bell Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is first in MLB with a collective 11.4 strikeouts per nine innings.
+- The Yankees pitching staff leads the league with a collective 10.7 strikeouts per nine innings.

-- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (2.81).
+- The Yankees have a 2.76 team ERA that ranks fourth among all league pitching staffs.

-- Yankees pitchers combine to allow the third-fewest home runs in baseball (six total, 0.7 per game).
+- Yankees pitchers combine to give up the third-fewest home runs in baseball (six total, 0.6 per game).

-- German (0-1) starts for the Yankees, his second of the season.
+- The Yankees will look to Cole (2-0) in his third start this season.

-- His most recent time out came out of the bullpen on Sunday when the righty threw 2/3 innings against the Baltimore Orioles while allowing hits.
+- The right-hander last appeared in relief on Monday, when he threw 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.